MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for the Video app.
 By default, the user settings of Video sync between computers.
 Use the policy setting to prevent the user settings of Video from synchronizing between computers.

 If you enable this policy setting, Video user settings continue to sync.